-Ans: Manufacturer - Mr. Pranav (III) Who is the exporter?
+Ans: Manufacturer - Mr. Pranav

+(III) Who is the exporter?

 Ans: Exporter Mr. Jack

 Q.4.
-Distinguish between the following:1) Industry and Commerce.
+Distinguish between the following:

+1) Industry and Commerce.

 Industry Commerce

-Meaning Industry Commerce looks after
+Meaning Industry is Commerce looks

-is engaged in the the distribution of goods
+engaged in the after the

-production of goods and services.
+production of goods distribution

-and services.
+and services. of goods and

+services.

-LocationIndustries Infect there is no
+Location Industries are Infect there is no

-are located in the particular location of
+located in the industrial particular location

-industrial belts commerce.
-It gives its

-which are usually services at any location.
+belts which are usually of commerce.
+It

-away from
+away from residential gives its services at

-residential area.
+area. any location.

 Utility Commerce creates

 place, time and

-Industries create possession utility.
+Industries create form possession utility.

-form utility.
+utility.

-Resources Commerce mainly
+Resources Industries Commerce mainly

-Industries require works with the help
+require mainly works with the

-mainly machinery, of materials and man
+machinery, materials help of materials

-materials and power for production

-manpower for man power.
+and manpower for and man power for

-production.
+production. production man

+power.

-Capital Industries Activities of commerce
+Capital Industries Activities of

-require huge capital. comparatively require
+require huge capital.
+It commerce

-It mainly depends less capital.
+mainly depends upon comparatively

-upon the size of
+the size of industry. require less capital.

-industry.
-The dame on the successful

-Conducted by Manufacturers.
-Traders or mercantile
+Conducted Traders or

-agents.
+by Manufacturers. mercantile agents.

-Commerce is divided
+Classification Industries

-Industries are into trade and auxiliaries to trade.
+are divided into divided into trade

-divided into

-Primary, secondary
+Primary, secondary and and auxiliaries to

-and tertiary types.
+tertiary types. trade.